nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: ProductiveNUS User Guide
 ---
 ## Table of Contents
-1. Introduction
-2. How to use?
-3. Getting started
-4. Summary of commands supported
-5. Features
+{toc:}

 --------------------------------------------------------------------------------------------------------------------
-## 1. Introduction
+## Introduction
-As a **student from the School of Computing (SoC) in National University of Singapore (NUS)**, you may probably be suffering from a **high workload** and be **facing difficulties in managing your academic schedule**.
-With possible **poor organisational skills** and a **lack of planning**, you may often find yourself **leaving assignments to be done at the last minute**.
-When the deadlines for your assignments are nearing, you feel **overwhelmed** and start to look back at your **disorganised timeline**.

-**ProductiveNUS is desktop application made for you to manage and schedule your academic tasks** via a **Graphical User Interface (GUI)**; which provides you with an intuitive interface and immediate visual feedback.
-It uses a **Command Line Interface (CLI)**; this means that you operate the application by typing commands into a Command Box.
-If you are fast at typing, you can manage your academic tasks more efficiently via this Command Box.
+**ProductiveNUS is a desktop application** made for you, a School of Computing (SoC) student in National University of Singapore (NUS), to manage and schedule your academic tasks more effectively**.
+It makes use of a **Graphical User Interface (GUI)**, which provides you with an intuitive interface and immediate visual feedback.
+ProductiveNUS uses a **Command Line Interface (CLI)**; this means that you operate the application by typing commands into a Command Box.
+If you are fast at typing, you can manage your academic tasks more efficiently via the Command Box (put a hyperlink to terminologies related to GUI).

+As a **student from the SoC in NUS**, you tend to have a **heavy workload**.
+ProductiveNUS helps **improve your productivity** by **enhancing your organisational skills**.
+Apart from simply **keeping track of your tasks**, ProductiveNUS is capable of **scheduling** them for you so you will never **miss any deadlines**.
+ProductiveNUS is also compatible with NUSMods, meaning all your **timetable information can be imported easily** into the application so all your academic tasks can be found in just one application.

 --------------------------------------------------------------------------------------------------------------------
-## 2. How to use?
+## About
+This user guide provides you with the necessary information on how to become an expert user of ProductiveNUS.
+Before moving on to the next section, [Getting started](#getting-started), you can familiarize yourself with the terminologies, syntax and icons used in this user guide by reading the following subsections.

+### GUI Terminologies
+The figure below shows the GUI of ProductiveNUS, with its components labelled.

 --------------------------------------------------------------------------------------------------------------------